Coroutine

 }

-Multiple coroutines sharing the same connection can lead to data confusion, so connection pools should be used to manage database, Redis, and other connection resources.
+Multiple coroutines sharing the same connection can corrupt data, so use a connection pool for database, Redis, and similar connections.

-Webman has already provided components like webman/database, webman/redis, webman/cache, webman/think-orm, and webman/think-cache, all of which integrate connection pools and support usage in both coroutine and non-coroutine environments.
+webman already provides webman/database, webman/redis, webman/cache, webman/think-orm, and webman/think-cache.
+They all include connection pools and work in both coroutine and non-coroutine environments.

 <?php